 A client referral for your web design business can be a blessing.
 It has the potential to increase revenue and help you gain valuable experience.

-But it’s also worth remembering that there are no guarantees.
-Just because you’ve been connected with a prospective client doesn’t mean you’re required work with them.
-In fact, the process doesn’t have to be any different than it is for a prospect that contacted you out of the blue.
+But there are no guarantees.
+Just because you’ve connected with a prospective client doesn’t mean you’re required to work with them.
+The vetting process should be the same for everyone.

-Regardless of how a project comes to you, it’s really about determining whether the opportunity is right for all stakeholders.
+It’s all about determining whether the opportunity is right.
 If so, your business will be in a better position for it.
-But if things don’t work out, not to worry.
+But not to worry if things don’t work out.

-At the very least, one of your clients was pleased enough with your work to spread the word to others.
-That is always a positive development.
+At the very least, one of your clients was pleased enough with your work to spread the word.
+And that is always a positive development.